-From 2005-2010, Tyler traveled the world as a touring guitarist and multi-instrumentalist in several bands.
-After deciding to leave the touring life behind, he quickly found himself on his dream path of writing music for film and television.
+Tyler Strickland is a film composer and award-winning music producer based in Los Angeles.
+From 2005-2010, Tyler traveled the world as a touring multi-instrumentalist in a variety of bands.
+After deciding to leave the touring life behind, he quickly found his dream path of writing music for film and television.